tweag/nickel/doc/manual/syntax.md

 ## Equality Operators

 We have seen that the operators `==` and `!=` works for comparing numbers, but they can actually compare any values together.
-Two values are equal if they have the same _type_ and the same _value_.
+To be equal, except for the obvious equality on values, elements must have the same type.

 Examples:
 ```